Claudia Karvan: Stage

-In April 1991 Karvan acted in the Shakespearean play, Henry IV, Part 1, at Riverside Theatres in Parramatta.
+In April 1991 Karvan acted in the Shakespearean play Henry IV, Part 1 at Riverside Theatres in Parramatta.
 She also appeared as Kathy "Bubba" Ryan in a production of Summer of the Seventeenth Doll at the Seymour Centre, Chippendale, in August of that year.
-During April 1995 she performed in Poor Super Man, at Wharf 2 Theatre, Sydney.
-The play was written by Brad Fraser, and was used as the basis for a Canadian drama film, Leaving Metropolis (2002).
-Karvan acted at Wharf 1 Theatre, in late December 1998, in Fred, a play written by Beatrix Christian.
+During April 1995 she performed in Poor Super Man at Wharf 2 Theatre, Sydney.
+The play was written by Brad Fraser, and was used as the basis for Canadian drama film Leaving Metropolis (2002).
+Karvan acted at Wharf 1 Theatre in December 1998 in Fred, a play written by Beatrix Christian.
 Mark Stoyich of Green Left described the play, "[it] begins as a brittle, fairly funny murder mystery turns into a speculation on the meaning of life, with a bit of sex-farce of the slamming door variety."
 Her character of Monica is a TV actress, "neurotic, dippy vegetarian ... [who] dresses sexily and throws herself at Detective Rose (John Adam)."

 Personal life

-Her flatmate while living in Bondi, in the early 1990s, was fellow actress Justine Clarke, the pair had met when they were 8-year-olds.
+Karvan's flatmate while living in Bondi, in the early 1990s, was fellow actress Justine Clarke.
+The pair had met when they were 8-year-olds.
 They first acted together on Princess Kate in 1988.
 Karvan recalled, "We had, like, 10 auditions.
 It was between Jussie and I. And we lived down the road from each other in Paddington...
 You can't take those decisions personally, about roles.
 Right after I got High Tide you got the role I went for, Princess Kate."
 Karvan was in a relationship with Canadian-born Australian actor, Aden Young, which began in 1993 when both were filmed in Exile (1994), and ended in 1995.
 They had previously acted together in Broken Highway (1993).

-Karvan explained to Ben Holgate of The Sydney Morning Herald, in December 1995, that her acting, "has mostly been intuitive.
+Karvan said in a 1995 interview for The Sydney Morning Herald that her acting, "has mostly been intuitive.
 But comedy and theatre have allowed her to... concentrate on her craft – breathing, movement, thought dialogue...
 Some picked up from acting courses and much from [Clarke]."
-She cited her acting heroes as, "Judy Davis, Jessica Lange and Jennifer Jason Leigh."
+She cited her acting heroes as, "Judy Davis, Jessica Lange, and Jennifer Jason Leigh."
 Karvan started salsa dancing as a hobby in 2017 to help with rehabilitation after being treated for a herniated disc.
 During her stint on Dancing with the Stars in 2020, Karvan dedicated her salsa dance to a childhood friend, Samantha, who had died two years previously.